 By 2009, Boston rolled out its first Performance Edition, which included the aforementioned maple inner rim.
 This provided less vibration.
 The first edition also featured the patented Octagrip pin block, which gives the Boston a smoother pin turn and more consistent pin torque.
 This allows for more precise tuning,

 Boston’s Performance Edition II rolled out in 2016 and had several upgrades.
 For example, a rescaled bass and treble wire lower string tension provides increased sustain, better tone clarity generally, and deeper, clearer bass.

 The Performance Edition II also includes a Pomelle Sapele veneer on the inside rim of Ebony finish grands and a rose-gold colored plate.
 Black felts have been added for the plate, under the fallboard, and around the pedals.
 All of these improvements are consistent with Steinway’s effort to constantly improve their piano models.

 Statistically, it is well-documented that over 95% of concert pianists worldwide performing with major symphony orchestras prefer Steinway pianos.
 They are not remunerated by Steinway for their preference.
 The Steinway touch and tone have largely defined what many concertgoers come to expect from a piano performance.

-If the Boston’s design did not closely approximate the Steinway touch found in handcrafted Steinways, it would still be a high-quality piano.
+If Boston’s design did not closely approximate the Steinway touch found in handcrafted Steinway & Sons pianos, it would still be a high-quality piano.

-However, the subtlety present in the wide range of colors in the Boston is what clinches the deal for many buyers.
+However, the subtlety present in the wide range of colors in Boston’s tone is what clinches the deal for many buyers.
 Steinway-designed pianos like Boston have a subtlety to their touch and tone that allows the pianist to achieve color changes and new dynamics in exactly the way the artist wants to express.